 Day 5 and 6 – Verona to Milan is also about two hours, getting you right into the center.
 I did a weekender to Milan and visited the famous Milan Cathedral, the nearby Galleria, as well as the artsy canals and less talk about castle!
 Here’s my full guide.

 Where to stay in Milan

-Budget: Ostello Bello Grande is only a few minutes’ walk from the Central station.
+Budget: Ostello Bello Grande is only a few minutes’ walks from the Central station.
 It’s one of the nicest and warmest hostels I have ever been to.

 Mid-range: My Bed is a good choice 10 minutes from Duomo, but bear in mind that it’s in a traffic-restricted zone.
 A little further but with a great modern vibe, B&B Hotel Milano Sant’Ambrogio is near the Sant’ambrogio metro.